Prometheus Bios

 Bryan Stenson, Tenor

-Nick Stoppel, is a multi-talented musician excelling in a variety of arenas from classical choral music to video game soundtracks.
-As a native of Kansas City, he continues to contribute across America and around the world both as a soloist and group member.
-Nick has been privileged to be a featured soloist on illustrious stages around the world including the National Centre for the Performing Arts in Beijing, Kings Place in London, the Maihama Amphitheater at Disney Tokyo and the Kauffman Center for the Performing Arts in Kansas City, Missouri.
-In December of 2018 he released his first Christmas album The Season of Light, which charted on the Official iTunes Top 100 Christmas Albums as well as the Top 15 New Christmas Albums of 2018 on iTunes.
-For six seasons, Nick was been a member of the Kansas City Chorale performing across the United States and Canada.
-Nick was privileged to be a part of the Chorale’s recording, Rachmaninoff’s All-Night Vigil, which won the 2015 GRAMMY® Award for Best Choral Performance.
-While based in Kansas City he also records and tours internationally with the Irish chorus, Anúna.
-As a member of Anúna his voice can be heard on multiple recording projects.
-He has appeared on tours throughout the United Kingdom, Ireland, Belgium, Italy, Iceland, Japan and China as well as performing on national television and radio in the Netherlands.
+Nick Stoppel is a multi-talented musician, excelling in a variety of arenas—from classical choral music to video game soundtracks.
+A native of Kansas City, he continues to contribute across the United States and around the world, both as a soloist and ensemble member.
+Nick has been privileged to perform as a featured soloist on illustrious stages worldwide, including the National Centre for the Performing Arts in Beijing, Kings Place in London, the Maihama Amphitheater at Disney Tokyo, and the Kauffman Center for the Performing Arts in Kansas City, Missouri.
+He has released two solo albums, which feature not only his mother on piano but other choral colleagues and friends.
+For six seasons, Nick was a member of the Kansas City Chorale.
+He was honored to be part of the Chorale’s recording of Rachmaninoff’s All-Night Vigil, which won the 2015 GRAMMY® Award for Best Choral Performance.
+While based in Kansas City, he also records and tours internationally with the Irish chorus Anúna.
+As a member of Anúna, his voice can be heard on multiple recording projects.
+He has appeared on tours throughout the United Kingdom, Ireland, Belgium, Italy, Brazil, Iceland, Japan, and China, as well as on national television and radio in the Netherlands.
+In addition to his musical endeavors, Nick is also an award-winning personal trainer and the owner of RiNickulous Fitness in Prairie Village, Kansas.